adellorto/PFDS_project/README.md

 - `gross-national-income-per-capita-undp.csv` – GNI per capita dataset from the United Nations Development Programme.
 - `renewable-energy-consumption.csv` – Renewable energy consumption dataset from the World Bank.

+## Analysis Methods

+The notebook begins by cleaning both datasets.
+Missing yearly data is filled using linear interpolation with forward and backward fills for edge years.
+Descriptive statistics are calculated, and several plots are generated, including line charts of time trends, scatter plots comparing countries, and bar charts for extreme values.
+Finally, a linear regression model is used to explore whether GNI can predict renewable energy consumption.

 ## Usage

 Open the notebook in Jupyter and execute the cells in order.
 The datasets are already included in the repository.
 The notebook relies only on common Python libraries such as `pandas`, `matplotlib` and `seaborn`.